MrBartusek/corkus.py/docs/getting_started/configuration.rst

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~

+api_key
+    Your key for Wynncraft API. :ref:`How to obtain API keys <keys>`.

+session
+    If you want to use a custom `ClientSession <https://docs.aiohttp.org/en/latest/client_reference.html#aiohttp.ClientSession>`_,
+    you can pass it in the following argument.

 timeout
     Default: ``30``

     Number of seconds after API requests will raise :py:exc:`corkus.errors.CorkusTimeoutError`.
 It can be
     overridden by timeout argument in each API call function.

-session
-    If you want to use a custom `ClientSession <https://docs.aiohttp.org/en/latest/client_reference.html#aiohttp.ClientSession>`_,
-    you can pass it in the following argument.

 cache_enable
     Default: ``True``